IvanMcCauley/5-Second-Stop-Rig/README.md

 # 🛑 5 Second Stop Rig – Reaction Timer Project

-A precision-based embedded system built using Arduino to challenge users to stop a timer at **exactly 5.00 seconds**.
+A precision-based embedded system, designed for children in primary schools, built using Arduino to challenge users to stop a timer at **exactly 5.00 seconds**.
 Designed as part of my final year Mechatronics Engineering project, this rig blends real-time feedback, control logic, and human interaction.

 ## 🔧 Features